-The Animal Legal Defense Fund filed a federal lawsuit challenging an Arkansas law that prohibits plant- and cell-based meat producers from, among other things, using “meat” terminology because their products do not come from a slaughtered animal.
+The Animal Legal Defense Fund filed a federal lawsuit challenging an Arkansas law that prohibits plant-based and cultivated-meat producers from, among other things, using “meat” terminology because their products do not come from a slaughtered animal.

-The Animal Legal Defense Fund is part of a coalition that filed a lawsuit in Arkansas challenging the constitutionality of a state law that prevents plant- and cell-based meat producers from, among other things, using “meat” terminology because their products do not come from a slaughtered animal.
+The Animal Legal Defense Fund and coalition partners filed a successful lawsuit in Arkansas challenging the constitutionality of a state law prohibiting plant-based and cultivated-meat producers from, among other things, using “meat” terminology because their products do not come from a slaughtered animal.

-Enacted in 2019, Arkansas’ law is a brazen attempt to stifle the growing demand for plant-based protein products as well as the coming availability of cell-based meat — meat made directly from animal cells without the need for raising and slaughtering animals.
-Producers who sell products like “veggie sausage” or “turkey-style deli slices” would be penalized $1,000 for each product they’ve sold in the state.
+Enacted in 2019, the Arkansas law was a brazen attempt to stifle the growing demand for plant-based protein products as well as the coming availability of cultivated meat — meat made directly from animal cells without the need for raising and slaughtering animals.
+Producers who sell products like “veggie sausage” or “turkey-style deli slices” would have been penalized $1,000 for each individual product sold in the state.

 The Animal Legal Defense Fund filed this lawsuit in coalition with the American Civil Liberties Union (ACLU) and the ACLU of Arkansas, The Good Food Institute, and plant-based meat producer Tofurky because the law violates the Free Speech Clause of the First Amendment, the Dormant Commerce Clause, the Supremacy Clause, and the Due Process Clause of the U.S. Constitution.